lamoreauxaj/erolang/docs/proposal.md

 [Here](./experimental-geometer-demo.mp4) is a video of our demo if you want an idea of the project.
 The quality is bad since this is a screen recording of a Youtube video recorded with a phone which recorded a projector which was playing a screen recording of someone demoing the application.
 I don't have the original video, sorry!

 This was actually part of the code that ran that demo.
-Do not that this code does not match the syntax which we are implementing (for example, the choice to have lack of commas in parameter lists).
+Do note that this code does not match the syntax which we are implementing (for example, the choice to have lack of commas in parameter lists).
 ```
 a = point(0.0 1.0 0.0)
 b = point(0.0 1.1 0.0)